 Patsos Gorge is known for the cavernous temple of Agios Antonios (Saint Anthony), which in ancient times was a sacred cave dedicated to Kraneos Hermes.
 Water comes out from the rocks, while water drops from the temple roof, which is concentrated as a holy water.
 It is interesting to see the thousands of prayer papers that the faithful have placed in the the rock cavities around the temple.
 Underneath the temple and by the river are large plateaus with wooden benches and tables, ideal for a picnic.

-The name of the gorge comes from the homonym village.
-Patsos village is located near the foot of the hill of Soros at an altitude of 490 meters, and is 30 km south of Rethymno.
-Nearby villages are Karines, Spilia and Gerakari.
-The area has rich vegetation.
-Vegetation and crops are lush due to the numerous springs of water available in the wider area.
-The water is of very good quality and runs all over the year.
+The name of the gorge comes from the village Patsos built at the foot of the mount Soros at an altitude of 490 meters, around 30 km south of Rethymnon.
+The area has rich flora due to the numerous springs in the wider area with water all over the year.